mrudorfer/burg-toolkit/readme.md

 # BURG toolkit

-This becomes a Python toolkit for **B**enchmarking and **U**nderstanding **R**obotic **G**rasping.
+This is a Python toolkit for **B**enchmarking and **U**nderstanding **R**obotic **G**rasping, developed
+in the scope of [BURG project](#references) funded by CHIST-ERA / EPSRC.
 Features are:
+- core data structures for object types and instances, scenes, grippers, grasps and grasp sets
+- antipodal grasp sampling
+- metrics for evaluation of grasps and grasp sets (analytic / simulation) [in progress]
+- visualization of scenes and grasps
+- interfaces to datasets, e.g.:
-- visualize scenes generated with the sceneGeneration_MATLAB project
+  - scenes generated with the sceneGeneration_MATLAB project
-- visualize dense ground truth grasps from [Eppner et al., 2019](#references)
+  - densely sampled ground truth grasps from [Eppner et al., 2019](#references)
-- algorithms for grasp sampling (future)
-- evaluate grasp similarity as well as grasp coverage of sampler w.r.t. to the ground truth set

 ## project structure

 The project contains the following directories:
 - **docs** - configuration files to create documentation with sphinx
 - **burg_toolkit** - the core Python library, used for io, mesh and point cloud processing, data visualization, etc.
-- **scripts** - entry points, scripts for exploring the data, compiling datasets, evaluation
+- **scripts** - entry points, scripts with examples, or for exploring the data, compiling datasets, evaluation
 - **config** - configuration files, specifying e.g. important paths, which meshes to use, scale factors, etc.
-- **data** - simple data samples which allow to use the scripts
+- **data** - simple data samples which allow to use the examples

 ## first steps